clayallsopp/remote_model/README.md

   custom_urls :active_url => member_url + "/make_active"

+  # The urls substitute params based on a passed hash and/or object's methods,
+  # so we define user_id to use for the collection/member urls
   def user_id
     user && user.id
   end

+  # An example of how we can use custom URLs to make custom nice(r) methods
   def make_active(active)
     post(self.active_url, payload: {active: active}) do |response, json|
       self.is_active = json[:question][:is_active]